lowrycito/handbook/pages/study-manual-general-handbook-14-single-members.md

 #### Stake Presidency

-The involvement of the stake presidency is particularly important in engaging single members in the work of salvation and exaltation.
+The involvement of the stake presidency is particularly important in engaging single members in God’s work of salvation and exaltation.

 The stake president may assign one of his counselors and a high councilor to support single adults.
 He may also assign a counselor and a high councilor to